shuysman/climate-wildfire-ecoregions/README.md

 ## How to Run

 1. Prepare the environment by installing the required R packages using renv: `renv::install()`
+2. Retrieve the required climate data.
+The analysis requires local copies of the required gridMET and NPSWB netCDF files. `00_download_gridmet.sh` can be used to retrieve CONUS grids for the required gridMET variables (requires approximately 57 GB of disk space).
+A similar script to download the CONUS grids for the NPS 1 km gridded water balance variables is not currently provided (TODO).
+3. Prepare the cover type (`01_extract_cover.R`) and climate data (`01_extract_gridmet.R` and `01_extract_npswb.R`) for each US L3 ecoregion.
+4. Prepare a list of bad sites based on missing or erroneous data using `02_data_qc.R`.
-2. Ensure input data is correctly placed in the `data/` directory.
+5. Ensure input data is correctly placed in the `data/` directory.
 The analysis expects pre-processed Parquet files of climate data linked to MTBS fire `Event_ID`s.
-3. Execute the main analysis script: `Rscript src/03_dryness.R`
+6. Execute the main analysis script: `Rscript src/03_dryness.R`

 ## Acknowledgments
 This work was supported by funding provided by the National Park Service through an agreement with the [Northern Rockies Conservation Cooperative](https://nrccooperative.org/)